-Comprising nearly 10% of the student body, MIT's Jewish students come from all over the country and the world.
+Comprising about 6-7% of the student body, MIT's Jewish students come from all over the country and the world.
 MIT Hillel provides a home away from home, offering accessible programs and services that appeal to a wide range of student interests, beliefs, and practices.

 Hillel enriches the lives of Jewish students so that they may enrich the Jewish people and the world.
 To this end, Hillel offers a diverse selection of activties: educational, religious, cultural, social, and Israel-based.
-Events like the annual Hummus Experience, Muslim-Jewish dialogues, and "Torah and Tonics" fill the calendar.
-Leadership opportunities include Student Board participation and the Peer Network Engagement Internship, for which students tap their existing networks to create new Jewish campus initiatives.
+Events like the annual Hummus Experience, Muslim-Jewish dialogues, and "Torah on Tap" fill the calendar.
+Leadership opportunities include Student Board participation and running connecting clubs and minyans.
 Under the guidance of a dedicated Hillel Israel staffer, two Birthright buses travel to Israel each year, and Birthright alumni regularly meet for reunions and learning.
 The ConnecTech program, Hillel's partnership and exchange with Technion Hillel in Haifa, brings students back to Israel in addition to placing them in long-term Jewish learning partnerships with Israelis.
-MIT Hillel's Orthodox Rabbi/Senior Jewish Educator also creates learning opportunities for Jews across campus to deeply explore Jewish texts and enhance Jewish identity.
+The Jewish Learning Fellowship (JLF) is another learning opportunity that is offered.
+It is a 10-week experiential, conversational seminar for students looking to deepen their understanding of Judaism on their own terms.
+MIT Hillel's Orthodox Educator also creates learning opportunities to deeply explore Jewish texts.

 Shabbat at Hillel includes three types of Friday services, Shabbat dinner, and Shabbat day services, meals and programs.